hellguz/universe/ITERATIONS.md

 - ✅ @react-three/postprocessing for bloom

 ### Recent (2025-10-26)
-- ✅ Scaled from 16K → 65K → 262K particles (16x total increase)
+- ✅ Scaled to 4M particles using fixed sample budget approach
-- ✅ Disk galaxy, rotation, temperature colors, size variation
-- ✅ Bloom post-processing, adaptive stride optimization
+- ✅ Implemented O(1) algorithm: 64 samples/particle regardless of total count
+- ✅ Random sampling with distance cutoff for spatial locality
+- ✅ Optimized bloom and rendering for high particle counts

 ---